Today's best value fibre broadband deals:

 TalkTalk Faster Fibre | Up to 38Mb

 The price for TalkTalk's entry-level fibre broadband includes your phone line and set-up.
-Unlike most other providers, you can choose your contract length: 12, 18 or 24 months.
+You can then pay extra for chat and TV bolt-ons.

 TalkTalk Faster Fibre Broadband with Speed Boost | Up to 76Mb